ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Time offset when retrieving fire emission data files.
 In a real-time run, the data files for :term:`ICs/LBCs` are not ready for use until the case starts.
 To resolve this issue, a real-time run uses the input data files in the previous cycle.
 For example, if the experiment run cycle starts at 12z, and ``AQM_FIRE_FILE_OFFSET_HRS: 6``, the fire emission data file from the previous cycle (06z) is used.

 ``AQM_FIRE_ARCHV_DIR``: (Default: "/path/to/archive/dir/for/RAVE/on/HPSS")
-   Path to the archive directory for RAVE emission files on HPSS.
+   Path to the archive directory for RAVE emission files on :term:`HPSS`.

 ``AQM_RC_FIRE_FREQUENCY``: (Default: "static")
    Fire frequency in ``aqm.rc``.